TB

 Turnaround time is defined as the usual number of days from the date of pickup of a specimen for testing to when the result is released to the ordering provider.
 In some cases, additional time should be allowed for additional confirmatory or additional reflex tests.
 Testing schedules may vary.

-Tuberculosis is a communicable disease caused by infection with M. tuberculosis complex organisms, which typically spreads to new hosts via airborne droplet nuclei from patients with respiratory tuberculosis disease.
-A newly infected individual can become ill from tuberculosis within weeks to months, or can remain latently infected for years.
+Tuberculosis is a communicable disease caused by infection with M. tuberculosis complex organisms (M. tuberculosis, M. bovis, M. africanum, M. microti, M. canetti and M. caprae), which typically spread to new hosts via airborne droplet nuclei from patients with pulmonary tuberculosis disease.

 Statement on Medical Necessity